-How to process file uploads in Go
+How to work with Data Types in Go

 Processing user uploaded files is a common task in web development and it’s quite likely that you’ll need to develop a service that handles this task from time to time.
 This article will guide you through the process of handling file uploads on a Go web server and discuss common requirements such as multiple file uploads, progress reporting, and restricting file sizes.